The crime of burglary involves illegally entering a building with the intent to commit a crime while inside.

 As long as a person enters a building intending to commit a crime, it's still a burglary even if the person is arrested or scared off before the crime can take place.
 On the other hand, it may be some other offense—but not burglary—if a culprit first decides to commit a crime only after entering a building.

 Facts: Phil is charged with burglary.
 The prosecution claims that Phil, wanting a birthday present for his girlfriend, went into a drugstore and took a bottle of perfume.
 Phil admits to taking the bottle and asks the judge to convict him only of petty theft, a misdemeanor.

 Verdict: Phil can be convicted of burglary if the prosecution proves that Phil intended to steal the perfume at the moment he entered the drugstore.
 One way the prosecution might prove Phil's intent to steal is to show that Phil told a friend ahead of time that he planned to steal the perfume.
 Another way the prosecution might prove Phil's intent to steal is to show that he went into the drugstore carrying a large sack in which he could conceal the perfume bottle.

 Facts: Klaus enters the home of his ex-wife Wilma by climbing through a window.
 Klaus has threatened to harm his wife in the past, and he has a tire iron in his back pocket.
 Wilma hears Klaus coming, runs to a neighbor's house, and calls the police.
 The police arrest Klaus as he tries to run away through the back door.

-Verdict: Santo has committed burglary.
-Santo entered Wilma's house without consent.
-The prior threats and the tire iron in his back pocket are circumstantial evidence showing that at the moment Santo entered her house, he intended to attack Wilma with a deadly weapon.
+Verdict: Klaus has committed burglary.
+Klaus entered Wilma's house without consent.
+The prior threats and the tire iron are circumstantial evidence showing that at the moment Klaus entered Wilma’s home, he intended to attack her with a deadly weapon.